mattfenwick/cyclonus/README.md

 # Cyclonus

-## network policy explainer, prober, and network policy generator!
+## network policy explainer, prober, and test case generator!

 Parse, explain, and probe network policies to understand their implications and help design policies that suit your needs!